-4. The macro economy (AS Level) a) Aggregate Demand (AE (AS) analysis curves; A e and determinants of AD and AS AD = C + I + G + (X - M) nction between a movement along and AD and AS action of AD and AS and the ation of the level of output, prices and nent b) Inflation · · · · · · · · · · · · · · · · · · · ition of inflation; degrees of inflation measurement of inflation; deflation and on • the distin nction between money values and real • the cause pull inflat es of inflation (cost-push and demand- ion) • the conse equences of inflation c) Balance of payments accounts conents of the balance of payments (using the IMF/OECD definition): ccount; capital and financial account; g item of balance of payments equilibrium quilibrium · · · · · · · · · · · · · · · · · · · f balance of payments disequilibrium omponent of the accounts · · · · · · · · · · · · · · · · · · · ences of balance of payments orium on domestic and external /
+4 The macro economy (AS Level) a) Aggregate Demand (AD) and Aggregate Supply (AS) analysis the shape and determinants of AD and AS curves; AD = C + I + G + (X - M) the distinction between a movement along and a shift in AD and AS the interaction of AD and AS and the determination of the level of output, prices and employment b) Inflation the definition of inflation; degrees of inflation and the measurement of inflation; deflation and disinflation the distinction between money values and real data the causes of inflation (cost-push and demand-pull inflation) the consequences of inflation c) Balance of payments the components of the balance of payments accounts (using the IMF/OECD definition): current account; capital and financial account; balancing item meaning of balance of payments equilibrium and disequilibrium causes of balance of payments disequilibrium in each component of the accounts consequences of balance of payments disequilibrium on domestic and external economy

-4. The macro economy (AS Level) cont. d) Exchange rates definitions and measurement of exchange rates nominal, real, trade-weighted exchange rates the determination of exchange rates - floating, fixed, managed float the factors underlying changes in exchange rates the effects of changing exchange rates on the domestic and external economy using AD, Marshall-Lerner and J curve analysis depreciation/appreciation devaluation/revaluation e) The terms of trade the measurement of the terms of trade causes of changes in the terms of trade the impact of changes in the terms of trade f) Principles of absolute and comparative advantage the distinction between absolute and comparative advantage free trade area, customs union, monetary union, full economic union trade creation and trade diversion the benefits of free trade, including the trading possibility curve g) Protectionism the meaning of protectionism in the context of international trade different methods of protection and their impact, for example, tariffs, import duties and quotas, export subsidies, embargoes, voluntary export restraints (VERs) and excessive administrative burdens ('red tape') the arguments in favour of protectionism
+4. The macro economy (AS Level) cont. d) Exchange rates • definitions and measurement of exchange rates - nominal, real, trade-weighted exchange rates • the determination of exchange rates - floating, fixed, managed float • the factors underlying changes in exchange rates • the effects of changing exchange rates on the domestic and external economy using AD, Marshall-Lerner and J curve analysis • depreciation/appreciation • devaluation/revaluation e) The terms of trade • the measurement of the terms of trade • causes of changes in the terms of trade • the impact of changes in the terms of trade f) Principles of absolute and comparative advantage • the distinction between absolute and comparative advantage • free trade area, customs union, monetary union, full economic union • trade creation and trade diversion • the benefits of free trade, including the trading possibility curve g) Protectionism • the meaning of protectionism in the context of international trade • different methods of protection and their impact, for example, tariffs, import duties and quotas, export subsidies, embargoes, voluntary export restraints (VERs) and excessive administrative burdens ('red tape') • the arguments in favour of protectionism

-5. Government macro intervention (AS Level) a) Types of policy: fiscal policy, monetary policy, and supply side policy • instruments of each policy b) Policies to correct balance of payments disequilibrium • assessment of the effectiveness of fiscal, monetary and supply side policies to correct a balance of payments disequilibrium expenditure-reducing and expenditure-switching c) Policies to correct inflation and deflation • assessment of the effectiveness of fiscal, monetary and supply side policies to correct inflation and deflation
+5 Government macroeconomic intervention (AS Level) a) Types of policy: fiscal policy, monetary policy, and supply side policy instruments of each policy b) Policies to correct balance of payments disequilibrium assessment of the effectiveness of fiscal, monetary and supply side policies to correct a balance of payments disequilibrium expenditure-reducing and expenditure- switching c) Policies to correct inflation and deflation assessment of the effectiveness of fiscal, monetary and supply side policies to correct inflation and deflation